alicemunsal/dohex/DoHex2.md

 ## DoHex

+If we use Hexagonal Architecture and Data Oriented Design principles together with

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > --Phil Karlton